-2. Verbal Abuse to Slo-Pitch National and/or its personnel, tournament administrative personnel,
+2. Verbal Abuse to Slo-Pitch National and/or its personnel, tournament administrative personnel, officials or host.

-3. Physical abuse to Slo-Pitch National and/or its personnel, tournament administrative personnel.
+3. Physical abuse to Slo-Pitch National and/or its personnel, tournament administrative personnel, officials or host.

 4. Unsportsmanlike Conduct to Slo-Pitch National and/or its personnel, tournament administrative personnel, officials or host.